 The Associate Dean for Undergraduate Education in the College of Earth and Mineral Sciences has determined a list of required and recommended elements for a course syllabus based on University policy and best practices.
 This page contains a list of up-to-date required and recommended policies for your syllabus.
-Additional information about how to present an online syllabus in an accessible way can be found at the bottom of the page.
+Additional information about how to present an online syllabus in an accessible way is provided below.

 To use these policies, just copy and paste the text directly from this page into your syllabus.
 Alternatively, you may use the Word version of the syllabus with all requirements listed.